cjdbarlow/Part-One/myocardial_oxygen_supply_and_demand.md

 **Minor determinants** of myocardial work are:
 * **External work**
-External work can also be thought of as **volume work**, or the energy expected to eject blood from the ventricle.
+External work can also be thought of as **volume work**, or the energy expended to eject blood from the ventricle.
   * This is encompassed by the area enclosed by the pressure-volume loop
-    * Conversely, internal work is defined as the work required to change the shape of the ventricle and prepare it for ejection, and on the pressure-volume loop is represented by a triangle between the point of 0 pressure and volume, the end systolic point, and the beginning of rapid ventricular filling.
+    * Conversely, internal work is defined as the work required to change the shape of the ventricle and prepare it for ejection
+    On the pressure-volume loop internal work is represented by a triangle between the point of 0 pressure and volume, the end systolic point, and the beginning of rapid ventricular filling.
   * This is a minor determinant because the majority of ventricular work is generating the pressure required to eject blood, not actually move volume
   * External work is of greater importance at high CO
   * External work is used to calculate **cardiac efficiency**, given by the equation:
   $$Cardiac \ Efficiency = {External \ Work \over \ Myocardial \ O_2 \ Consumption }$$

 * **Basal oxygen consumption**
 Basal oxygen consumption (~8ml.min<sup>-1</sup>.100g<sup>-1</sup>) comprises ~25% of MVO<sub>2</sub>.

 ---
 ##References
-Dr Podcast Scripts for the Final FRCA
-Power and Kam
-Grossman's Cardiac Catheterization, Angiography, and Intervention Millers
+1. Grossman W, Baim DS.
+Grossman's Cardiac Catheterization, Angiography, and Intervention.
+7th Ed (revised).
+2006.
+Lippincott Williams and Wilkins.
+2. Leslie RA, Johnson EK, Goodwin APL.
+Dr Podcast Scripts for the Primary FRCA.
+Cambridge University Press.
+2011.
+3. Kam P, Power I. Principles of Physiology for the Anaesthetist.
+3rd Ed.
+Hodder Education.
+2012.
+4. Miller RD, Eriksson LI, Fleisher LA, Weiner-Kronish JP, Cohen NH, Young WL.
+Miller's Anaesthesia.
+8th Ed (Revised).
+Elsevier Health Sciences.